untitaker/awesome-mastodon/README.md

 * [Subway Tooter](https://github.com/tateisu/SubwayTooter) - highly customisable Mastodon client for Android made by a Japanese developer
 * [Husky](https://husky.adol.pw/) - Pleroma and Mastodon client for Android
 * [Woolly](https://github.com/outadoc/woolly-app) - a Mastodon client built with Jetpack Compose and Compose Desktop
+* [Yuito](https://github.com/accelforce/Yuito) - a Mastodon client forked from Tusky by a Japanese developer
+* [Megalodon](https://github.com/sk22/megalodon) - a fork of the official Mastodon app adding certain features including the federated timeline, unlisted posting and an image description viewer

 #### iOS